A composition between risk and deviation measures: Introduction

-Seeking to address this deficiency, our objective in this paper is to combine risk and deviation measures conform $\rho+\mathcal{D}$.
-This kind of risk measure serves as a more solid protection, once it yields higher values due to the penalty resulting from dispersion.
-In our main context, $\rho$ is a coherent risk measure in the sense of \cite{Artzner1999}, whereas $\mathcal{D}$ is a generalized deviation measure, as proposed by \cite{Rockafellar2006}.
-The financial interpretation of $\rho+\mathcal{D}$ is the same as any coherent risk measure.
-We prove a useful result that relates Limitedness, an axiom we propose of the form $\rho(X)\leq-\inf(X)$, with Monotonicity and Lower Range Dominance.
-The milestone is that in these cases we always obtain $\mathcal{D}(X)\leq-\rho(X)-\inf X$, i.e., the dispersion term considers ``financial information'' from the interval between the loss represented by $\rho$ and the maximum loss $-\inf X=\sup-X$.
+We prove a useful result that relates Limitedness; an axiom we propose of the form $\rho(X)\leq-\inf(X)$, with Monotonicity and Lower Range Dominance.
+The milestone is that, in these cases, we always obtain $\mathcal{D}(X)\leq-\rho(X)-\inf X$, i.e. the dispersion term considers 'financial information' from the interval between the loss represented by $\rho$ and the maximum loss $-\inf X=\sup-X$.
 Thus, we can state that this combination is again a coherent risk measure.
-Under Translation Invariance, one can think in $\rho(X)+\mathcal{D}(X)$ as $\rho(X')$, where $X'=X-\mathcal{D}(X)$, i.e., a real valued penalization on the initial position $X$.
+Under Translation Invariance, one can think in $\rho(X)+\mathcal{D}(X)$ as $\rho(X')$, where $X'=X-\mathcal{D}(X)$, i.e. a real valued penalization on the initial position $X$.
 Moreover, this can be extended to acceptance sets, which are composed by positions $X$ with non-positive risk, of the form $\mathcal{A}_{\rho+\mathcal{D}}:=\{X : \rho(X)+\mathcal{D}(X)\leq 0\}=\{X : \rho(X)\leq -\mathcal{D}(X)\}$.
-In this sense it is possible to explicitly observe the penalization reasoning in terms of the deviation term.
-A position must have risk, in terms of the loss measure $\rho$, at most of $-\mathcal{D}(X)\leq 0$ in order to be acceptable.
-An even more restrictive criteria.
-It is valid to note, however, that despite $X'=X-\mathcal{D}(X)$ works as a penalization, $\mathcal{A}_{\rho+\mathcal{D}}$ is not an acceptance set without Limitedness for $\rho+\mathcal{D}$ because Monotonicity plays a key role.
+In this sense, it is possible to explicitly observe the penalization reasoning in terms of the deviation term.
+A position must have risk, in terms of the loss measure $\rho$, at most of $-\mathcal{D}(X)\leq 0$ in order to be acceptable -- an even more restrictive criteria.
+It is valid to note, however, that although $X'=X-\mathcal{D}(X)$ works as a penalization, $\mathcal{A}_{\rho+\mathcal{D}}$ is not an acceptance set without Limitedness for $\rho+\mathcal{D}$ because Monotonicity plays a key role.